-Complete guide to AI companion chatbots: What they are, how they work, and where the risks lie
+Complete guide to AI companion chatbots: How they work and where the dangers lie

 The popularity of AI-driven companion chatbots offered by companies like Character.AI and Replika continues to climb, especially among American teenagers and young adults.